9dots/9dots.io-pages/OpO2Ivt.md

 ---

 ## Overview
-In this unit, students will be designing and prototyping their own product that they will make using the littleBits.
-When their product is completed, students will develop a sales pitch to present to a panel of judges.
-In this lesson, students will explore the various littleBits components and how they interact.
+In this unit, students design and prototype their own product that they is made using the littleBits.
+When their product is completed, students develop a sales pitch to present to a panel of judges.
+In this lesson, students explore the various littleBits components and how they interact.

 ## Setup